Looking at research

 More and more people with cancer are looking for information about treatments for themselves.
 Many people use the internet to try to find out about new treatments.
 But it is important to think about what you read.
 Cancer research is going on all over the world.
 A single research paper in isolation will not give you the whole picture about research into that particular type of cancer.
 It needs to be read in the context of all the other relevant research.

 Each time a new treatment makes it through all the stages of research and clinical trials, it will have a large number of published research papers about it.
-Mostly these will have shown it to be a useful new treatment that may contribute to slowing down, or curing a cancer.
-But amongst those papers, there are likely to be one or two that showed that it didn't work better than the existing treatment it was compared to.
+Most of these will show it to be a useful new treatment that may contribute to slowing down, or curing a cancer.
+But amongst those papers, there are likely to be one or two that show that it didn't work better than the existing treatment it was compared to.
 These results that seem opposite to the others may have happened by chance.
 Or there may have been problems with the patient group that was selected.
 Or there may have been difficulties with giving the treatment.

 The point that we are trying to make is that reading any one of these papers is unlikely to give you the broader picture.
 You probably can't rely on research results that come from just one study.